 2. Are conversion rates along the pipeline improving on a month-to-month or quarter-to-quarter basis?

-3. How many qualified sales-ready leads are we producing for the ABC market or segment or region?
+3. How many qualified sales-ready leads are we producing for the ABC market, segment, or region?

 4. Is our share of preference growing faster than our competition?

-5. Did we reach our annual average order value for XYZ market or segment or region?
+5. Did we reach our annual average order value for the XYZ market, segment, or region?

-6. Did we achieve the rate of product adoption among customer set Z for product A?
+6. Did we achieve the rate of product adoption among the customer set Z for product A?

 7. Is our rate of customer acquisition on track?